 From the ink fountains, the press pulls the ink and puts it onto the plate.
 The press applies an incredible amount of pressure to the plate and the ink engraves the image from the plate onto a rubber blanket.
 The image is later pressed onto the paper off the blanket to make a print available.
 After printing these four colors onto each other the image comes back together and looks the same way it did in the initial PDF provided.
 Of course, this process happens really fast and because of this many impressions can be made from any set of plates.
 This is an efficient process and it lends itself very well to various long runs over a period of time.

 Offset printing technology is at a higher level than any other printing technique because:

 - Investment: This printing technique is known as the cheapest technique to create quality printed products in industrial quantities.

 - Fast and Simple: It offers fast and simple construction of printing plates, even though the technique itself is cheap.

-- Durability of the printing plates: The plates used in offset printing usually lasts for a good amount of time.
-This is because the print surface and printing plate does not come into straight interaction.
+- The durability of the printing plates: The plates used in offset printing usually lasts for a good amount of time.
+This is because the print surface and printing plate do not come into straight interaction.

 Long-lasting Quality End Result: The results gotten from this technique is precise and clean, unlike other different techniques that present undetermined stages of quality.
 You can see clear illustrations that can be predicted with every printing job because the fine layer of rubber adheres to the printing surface.